shivam-th11/PAN-Card-OCR-Pytesseract/README.md

 # PAN card OCR with pytesseract

-It will read any pan card image and will generate PAN number, Name, Father's Name and DOB with the help of Opencv and Pytesseract.
+Leverage the power of OpenCV and Pytesseract to effortlessly extract PAN card and adhar card details.
+This innovative solution utilizes advanced algorithms to interpret images, generating crucial information such as PAN number, Name, Father's Name, and Date of Birth.
+Experience streamlined processes and enhanced productivity with automated data extraction from PAN card images.

 ## Requirements